benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 Achieves a mean Pearson correlation of 0.569 in a cold-drug scenario across a 5-fold CV. \
 Achieves a mean Pearson correlation of 0.874 in a cold-cell scenario across a 5-fold CV.

-**Data**

-Raw data required to generate the processed data can be found in the 'Raw data sets' branch. \
-Processed data to run the model can be found in the 'Processed data sets' branch.

 **Acknowledgements**